 The product life cycle pricing is a tool for the marketers, designers and management alike that promises overall success of a product in a market.
 Businesses can derive the most value out of a product/service with the help of smart pricing strategies.
 The rising sale will not always mean progress; neither declining sales always indicate an ultimate doom.

-If product pricing is done after understanding its role and importance, then it can lead to consistent sales for a business.
+If product pricing is based on understanding of its role and importance, then it can lead to consistent sales for a business.